 The effects of glyphosate may not be limited to a single biological generation.
 Washington State University’s Michael Skinner, along with his colleagues, revealed troubling evidence of this.
 Rats who were not exposed to glyphosate had shown no negative health effects, and neither did their offspring.
 But heightened tendencies toward a variety of abnormalities started showing up in as little as two generations of offspring.
 The abnormalities included birth defects, kidney disease, prostate disease, ovarian disease, and obesity.

-The science surrounding this issue lost its way years ago, according to the Bloomberg article.
+The science surrounding this issue lost it’s way years ago, according to the Bloomberg article.
 The herbicide industry was responsible for many old studies that showed glyphosate to be safe.
 Some of this data was not peer-reviewed, nor was it publicized.
-At the very least, the information was biased since it came directly from the companies who were responsible for the problem.
+At the very least, the information was biased since it came directly from the companies that were responsible for the problem.

 Some experts believe it will take a broad public health campaign to spread awareness of the potential dangers of glyphosate.
 Roundup has become so popular that many of its customers express little or no concern over its potential health risks.
 Many states have launched efforts to confront these concerns through legislation, among other steps.
 Protecting public health will require continued attention by regulators to require the use of proper safety warnings.

 There are signs that progress is being made as far as the public’s knowledge about Roundup dangers.
 In 2015, there was a report by the International Agency for Research on Cancer which concluded that glyphosate is likely carcinogenic.
 The IARC relied only on peer-reviewed, publicly available research to make its findings, unlike earlier studies.
 At present, several cancers have been linked to glyphosates, such as leukemia, breast cancer, B-cell lymphoma, and non-Hodgkin’s lymphoma.